gysagsohn/readygroup_induction/README.md

 - ✅ Employee onboarding and workplace policies
 - ✅ Company culture, benefits, and community involvement
 - ✅ Contact and support details
+- ✅ Visual display of core and additional services with images
 - 🔜 Will include icons for each section
 - 🔜 Table coming to Employee Policies & Resources after deployment